Stevens Institute of Technology: Establishment & the Stevens Family (1868-1870)

-Edwin died in 1868.
+In 1868, Edwin Augustus Stevens died.
 In his will, he left a bequest for the establishment of an "institution of learning," providing his trustees with land and funds.
 Edwin's will was executed by surviving wife, Martha Bayard Stevens, who would also serve as a lifetime Trustee of the institute that now bears the family's name.
-Martha Stevens oversaw much of the family's philanthropy toward the City of Hoboken, including founding of the Church of the Holy Innocents as a free Episcopal church; a foundling hospital and birthing center at St Mary's Hospital; the Robert L. Stevens Fund for Municipal Research; manual training schools for both boys and young girls in Hoboken; the Hoboken Public Library and Manual Training School.
+Martha and her brother, Samuel Bayard Dod, are responsible for much of the organization for the institute including the hiring of the first president, Henry Morton.
+Dod became the first President of the Board of Trustees serving until his death in 1907.